An adaptive strategy for sequential designs of multilevel computer experiments: Gaussian process (GP) emulation: background and multi-fidelity context

-The estimation of hyperparameters is implemented by Maximum likelihood method or minimizing a loss function of a Leave-One-Out Cross-Validation procedure.
-A nested space filling design for choosing $\mathbb{D}_{l}$ was considered in \cite{le2014recursive} and in \cite{le2015cokriging}, assuming constant $\rho$ thus a special case of \citep{le2014recursive}, they proposed a strategy of sequential design, which combines both the error evaluation provided by the GPR model and the observed errors of a leave-one-out cross-validation procedure.
+The mean $\mu_{Y_{l}}(x)$ is the surrogate model of the response at level $l, 1 \leq l \leq L,$ taking into account the known values of the $l$ first levels of responses $\left(Y_{i}\right)_{i=1, \ldots, L}$ and the variance $\sigma_{Y_{l}}^{2}(x)$ represents the mean squared error of this model.
+The mean and the variance of the Gaussian process regression at level $l$ are expressed in function of the ones of level $l-1$ and we have a recursive multi-fidelity GPR.
+The estimation of hyperparameters is implemented by maximum likelihood method or minimising a loss function of a Leave-One-Out Cross-Validation procedure. \cite{le2014recursive} considers a nested space-filling design for choosing $X_{l,N_{l}}$ and \cite{le2015cokriging}, which assumes constant $\rho$ thus a special case of \cite{le2014recursive}, proposes a strategy of sequential design, which combines both the error evaluation provided by the GPR model and the observed errors of a Leave-One-Out Cross-Validation procedure.

-One of the drawbacks of these formulations is that the bias between the true function and their emulators is not considered.
-Therefore, the above methods would have no guarantee of accurate prediction in theory and inherently incorporate the bias.
+One of the drawbacks of these formulations is that the discrepancy of the mean of the statistical emulator from the true response is not considered.
+Therefore, the above methods would not guarantee accurate prediction in theory and they do not inherently incorporate the prediction error.
+Indeed, there is little theoretical background for the predictive mean functions in (\ref{ohagan_mean}) and (\ref{legratiet_mean}) to get closer to the true response even as the number of the samples grows.
+Thus, we expect that more carefully specified mean functions would lead to a reduction in the prediction error.

+\ \cite{perdikaris2017nonlinear} generalizes the autoregressive multi-fidelity scheme of equation (\ref{ohagan}) while it does not cover the framework of experimental design.
+This formulation is the so-called deep GP as first put forth in \cite{damianou2013deep,damianou2015deep} and goes well beyond the linear structure of the multi-fidelity GPR.
+Their formulation is

+where $f_{l-1}(\cdot)$ is an unknown function that maps the lower fidelity model output to the higher fidelity one.
+They propose a Bayesian non-parametric treatment of $f_{l-1}$ by assigning it a GP prior.
+Because $Y_{l-1}$ in equation (\ref{deep_GP}) is also assigned a GP prior, the functional composition of two GP priors, i.e. $f_{l-1}\left(Y_{l-1}(x)\right)$, gives rise to the deep GP framework \cite{damianou2013deep,damianou2015deep}, and, therefore, the posterior distribution of $Y_{l}$ is no longer Gaussian.

+To avoid a significant increase in computational cost and far more complex implementations than standard GPR, they replace the GP prior $Y_{l-1}$ with the GP posterior from the previous inference level $Y_{* l-1}(x)$, where $Y_{* l-1}(x)$ is the posterior of $Y_{l-1}$.
+Then, using the additive structure of equation (\ref{deep_GP}), along with the independence assumption between the GPs $Y_{l-1}$ and $\delta_{l}$, they summarise the autoregressive scheme of equation (\ref{deep_GP}) as